hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch03IdentityMonad/README.md

 case class Id[A](value: A)
 ```

-But it is easier to define _Id_ as a type alias:
+But it's easier to define _Id_ as a type alias:

 ```scala
 type Id[A] = A
 ```

-See: _littleMonadDemo.libMyCats.package.scala_

-Now it is quite simple to define a Monad instance for _Id_
+Now it's quite simple to define a Monad instance for _Id_
 inside the Monad companion.
 It's analogous to the Monad
 instances for _List_, _Option_ and _Future_ we already
 defined.